You can migrate Oracle Text applications into a new Oracle Database release.

-When you upgrade to a new release of Oracle Database, there may be issues relating to migrating your applications from earlier releases of Oracle Text.
-Where applicable, Oracle provides information about any needed migration steps to move Oracle Text applications into the new release.
+When you upgrade to a new release of Oracle Database, you may have difficulty migrating your applications from earlier releases of Oracle Text.
+Where applicable, Oracle provides information about the migration steps to move Oracle Text applications into the new release.

 Oracle Database Upgrade Guide for information on upgrading Oracle Database and topics about migrating applications

 You can use a logical standby database to perform a rolling upgrade of Oracle Database.
-During a rolling upgrade, you can run different releases of Oracle Database on the primary and logical standby databases while you upgrade your databases, one at a time, incurring minimal downtime on the primary database.
-Oracle Text takes full advantage of upgrading Text indexes during a rolling upgrade.
+To incur minimal downtime on the primary database, you can run different releases of Oracle Database on the primary and logical standby databases while you upgrade your databases, one at a time.
+Oracle Text takes full advantage of upgrading Oracle Text indexes.

-All CTX PL/SQL procedures are fully replicated to the standby database and, therefore, are upgraded, except with certain limitations, as described, for these procedures:
+All CTX PL/SQL procedures are fully replicated to the standby database and are upgraded, except with certain limitations for these procedures:

 Oracle Data Guard Concepts and Administration for information on creating a logical standby database to perform rolling upgrades

 CTX_OUTPUT.DISABLE_QUERY_STATS are replicated.
-This means that if Oracle Text logging is enabled on the primary database before running an operation that causes logging, then the operation will run with logging on the primary database, but will run without logging on the secondary database.
+If you enable Oracle Text logging on the primary database before you run an operation that causes logging, then the operation runs with logging on the primary database and without logging on the secondary database.

-CTX_DOC procedures are used with Oracle Text Result Tables, the data stored in the tables is replicated.
+CTX_DOC procedures with Oracle Text Result Tables, the data stored in the tables is replicated.
 When these procedures are used without Result Tables, they are not replicated.

 Oracle Data Guard Concepts and Administration for information on performing a rolling upgrade for minimal downtime on the primary database